jdlorimer/incremental-reading/README.md

+**Note: The version of the add-on in this branch has been modified to work with Anki 2.1.
+It is not backwards-compatible with previous versions.**

 ## Introduction

 This is an updated version of the [Incremental Reading add-on](https://github.com/aleksejrs/anki-2.0-vsa-and-ire), which aims to provide features that support incremental reading in Anki.
 The [SuperMemo help article](https://www.supermemo.com/help/read.htm) on the subject is interesting, but the implementation here is quite different.
 Read it to get a general overview of the concept.